Likelihood Ratio Tests and Confidence Intervals.

 likelihoodTest$conf.int

-When exact methods are known, use them.
+When sample size is small, similarity will decrease.
+When exact methods are available, they are the better option.
 The utility of the likelihood based approach is its generality.
 Many tests in this package don’t have other well known options.